-The Racial Justice Initiative planning group would like to call your attention to a new funding
+The Melvin L. Oliver Racial Justice Initiative planning group would like to call your attention to a funding opportunity – the RJI Distinguished Lectureship.

 Spring 2021 Curricular Transformation